LendingClub Rewards Checking account review

 But if you incur a fee at any ATM worldwide, LendingClub will reimburse you for the fees at the end of the month.
 However, it doesn’t cover international exchange fees.

 LendingClub’s reviews and complaints

 Although LendingClub was founded in 2007, it didn’t start offering banking products until 2021, so reviews about its checking accounts are few and far between.
-LendingClub is accredited with the Better Business Bureau (BBB) and holds an A- BBB rating.
-It averages a 4.45 out of 5-star rating based on 1,063 reviews and a Trustscore of 4.8 out of 5 stars from 1,958 reviews.
+LendingClub is accredited by the Better Business Bureau (BBB) and holds an A- rating.
+It averages a 4.55 out of 5-star rating based on 1,651 reviews and a Trustscore of 4.8 out of 5 stars from 3,238 reviews as of April 2022.

 Customers rave about its effortless application process and helpful customer service.
 But some reviewers aren’t happy with LendingClub’s high loan interest rates and fees.

 Compare LendingClub Rewards Checking with other checking accounts